westphallm1/AoMM-Cross-Mod-Sample/README.md

 via `mod.Call("GetState", projectile)`, or copied directly into an object that contains any subset of the state properties via `mod.Call("GetStateDirect", projectile, destination)`.
 The state values that are calculated, and their types, are documented below:

-* `int Inertia`:
-  How quickly the minion should change directions while moving.
-Higher values lead to slower turning.
-Updated automatically for pets, set in the "Register..." `mod.Call` for minions.

 * `bool IsAttacking`: Whether AoMM has determined that an enemy is available for the minion to attack.
 True when a nonzero number of enemy NPCs are found within range of the minion for its current tactic, and the minion is